MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-classic-spo-pages.md

 ## Opting into Microsoft Search

-For those sites that do not meet the criteria listed above, or for specific sites in a site collections that opted to stay in classic, you can manually enable the Microsoft Search experience.
+For those sites that do not meet the criteria listed above, or for specific sites in a site collection that opted to stay in classic, you can manually enable the Microsoft Search experience.

 To change this setting for a specific site, you can use this command: